-Miss Ethel Gowans of the United reports.
+Miss Ethel Gowans of the United States Department of Education is in reports.

-Bets Medal for Oration.
+Gets Medal for Oration.

-In connection with the A. & M. sommencement the medal for the best bor and printing for the years 1887, senior oration was awarded to A. L. 1890, 1891, 1894, 1899, 1901 and 1905 Teachey, whose theme was "Commun- are out of print and the department By Co-operation."
-The award was will appreciate the return of any, or made by State Senator O. Max Gard- all, of these volumes by individuals per, who paid tribute to the powerful and establishments who have finished combination of "Trained minds, train- with them.
-Return postage A hands and trained tongues."
-The post) will be refunded.
-Co
+In connection with the A. & M. commencement the medal for the best senior oration was awarded to A. L. Teachey, whose theme was "Commun- are out of print and the department ity Co-operation."
+The award was tions by graduates.

 Women Cannot Be Notaries Public.

 A woman cannot be a notary public in North Carolina.
-This was deter mined when the supreme court handed down an opinion holding unconstitutional the recent act of the General Assembly allowing the Governor to appoint women as notary public.
+This was determined when the supreme court handed down an opinion holding unconstitutional the recent act of the General Assembly allowing the Governor to appoint women as notary public.
 The opinion in the case was written by Associate Justice Allen, with Justices Hoke and Walker in agreement with him.
 A dissenting opinion was filed by Chief Justice Walter Clark and concurred in by Justice Brown.

 With this, and other opinions, the court adjourned for the summer recess, to meet again on the last Monday in August, 1915.
-The liquor case of Glenn vs. Southern Express Company involving the constitutionality of the recent act of the Legislature ban-Around the State Capitol That ning liquor in quantities greater than a quart and beer in quantities greater than five gallons, was carried over until the next term under an advisari.
-This is for the reason that a similar case is now pending in the United States Supreme Court
+The liquor case of Glenn vs. Southern Express Company involving the constitutionality of the recent act of the Legislature banning liquor in quantities greater than a quart and beer in quantities greater than five gallons, was carried over until the next term under an advisari.
+This is for the reason that a similar case is now pending in the United States Supreme Court.

-The opinion of the court in the notary public case sets at naught the act of the last legislature by which women became entitled to hold the positions of notaries public.
-It was arrived at in the form of reversing opinion of the decision of Judge Webb in Buncombe county, in which it was held that Mrs. Nolan Knight was entitled to hold the office of notary pubby Governor Locke Craig, the first and only woman to be appointed under the statue and a consequent dismissal of the quo warranto proceedings brought can the disease be stopped.
-This will against her.
+The opinion of the court in the notary public case sets at naught the act of the last legislature by which womthe most promising sort, this crop to en became entitled to hold the posibe practically made within the next tions of notaries public.
+It was artwo weeks and with little possibility rived at in the form of reversing opinion of the decision of Judge Webb in Buncombe county, in which it was held that Mrs. Nolan Knight was entitled to hold the office of notary pubhave developed fine stands and are lic to which she had been appointed by Governor Locke Craig, the first and only woman to be appointed under the statue and a consequent dismissal of the quo warranto proceedings brought against her.